pratikdas/MSA_Training_Jul_20/README.md

 The complexity has moved to the outside.

 ### Case Study
  An e-commerce application like amazon or eBay having a storefront that customers visit to select from a range of products and buy items of their choice.

+### User Story 1
+Customer registers by providing his/her email.
+The application sends a confirmation email with a confirmation link to verify the email address.
+The customer will visit this link to confirm.
+The system will activate the account.
+The customer can login with email and password.

+### User Story 2
+The products displayed in the online store are mantained in Inventory Microservice.
+Orders are managed by the Orders Microservice and Items placed in the shopping cart are managed by the Cart microservice.

 ### Communication Styles
 1. Synchronous